 I do still keep a D3 for those digital moments, but sadly, it gets used less and less.
-In fact, I’m thinking about selling it and just using a D2hs, since those images mostly go to web, and 4.1MP is still too big in most cases.
-I think it’s called regression and don’t care about the labels.
+In fact, I’m thinking about selling it and just using my old D2hs, since those images mostly go to web, and 4.1MP is still too big in most cases.
+And just rent when a big, (money), job requires it.
+I think it’s called regression, but I don’t care about the labels.
 I know what I like, and I know what images were shown at my last show and how they were made.
 But I digress.

 The Mamiya 7 II is a 6×7 medium format rangefinder camera system with 6 system lenses.
 It’s one of the best cameras I’ve ever owned.
 Many say the 6×7 cm format is the perfect aspect ratio.
 I find this to be probably true in my experience.
 While the lenses are sharp and exceed expectations in any format, (including MTF), the fact that the negative is so large probably negates the sharpness of any 35mm lens.
 Yes, I know Leica and Zeiss are spectacular in many cases, but the Mamiya brings it to another level.
 Due to the size of the negative.
 6cm x 7cm is humongous compared to 35mm film.